-What if Someone Is Using the Same Business Name in Canada?
+Can Two Businesses Have the Same Name in Canada?

-Federal Incorporation and Trademarking Give the Best Protection
+Federal Incorporation and Trademarking Give the Best Business Name Protection

 Generally, all businesses operating in Canada must comply with federal, provincial, and municipal laws regarding business names.
-However, if you discover that someone else is operating a business using your business name, you may or may not be able to do anything about it.
+In practice, what this means is that two businesses may very well have the same name.
+And if you discover that someone else is operating a business using your business name, you may or may not be able to do anything about it.

 How Your Business Is Structured Determines the Degree of Name Protection